-On October 11, Violet Lamorie, former secretary-treasurer of American Federation of Government Employees Local 695, was charged in U.S. District Court for the District of Colorado with embezzling more than $70,000 from the Denver union, which represents employees of the U.S. Mint plant in that city.
-The charge follows a probe by the Labor Department’s Office of Labor-Management Relations and the Treasury Department’s Office of Inspector General.… Read More ➡ “AFGE Secretary-Treasurer in Denver Charged with Embezzlement”
+On July 2, Ashley Jacobson, former president of American Federation of Government Employees Local 2430, was charged in El Paso County (Colorado) District Court with two counts of theft of an unspecified amount from the Colorado Springs-based union, which represents employees at the local VA Hospital.
+The charges follow a joint probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General, and the Veterans Affairs Department’s Office of Inspector General.… Read More ➡